irlcode/RusLawOD/README.md

 ```

 ## Limitations
 This corpus does not represent the entirety of the legal acts but rather it represents the universe of documents published electronically in official sources.
 OCRed texts are not manually adjusted so that they do contain errors if the underlying image is of low quality.
 Because we have texts exceeding 1000 pages in length we report only the texts up to its 500th page.
-Some of the texts cut by page 25 (mostly which contain only tables of digits) Metadata is gathered from official sources and can reflect the errors therein.
+Some  texts are limited to 25 pages (those that contain numeric tables).
+Metadata is gathered from official sources and can reflect the errors therein.

 There is no uniform identification number of a legal act in Russia, so we use the official publication number instead.
 Since not every act features this number, there might be duplicates.